How to Heal Avoidant Attachment Style (Even If You’ve Spent Years Pushing People Away Without Knowing Why)

 They have a bad attitude about other people.

-While persons with avoidant attachment styles have high self-confidence (due to their independent streaks! ), they may not have high regard for others.
-You’ll find them grumbling about other people or passing unfair judgment on them.
+While persons with avoidant attachment styles have high self-confidence (due to their independent streaks!), they may not have high regard for others.
+Especially in nontraditional dynamics, they’ll grumble about people or pass unfair judgment without realizing it.

 These behaviors are frequently performed unconsciously, attachment patterns are automatic and occur without thought or decision; they are a way of life rather than a choice.